 4. Cut your expenses

-If you want to stay debt-free, cutting expenses will help you a lot.
-Spending money only on your basic needs will help you in sparing some money to pay off debt.
-Create an airtight budget which will help you in saving money which can be paid towards your credit card debt.
+If you want to stay debt-free, cutting expenses will be of great help.
+Spending money only on your basic needs will help you spare some money to pay off debt.
+Create an airtight budget that will help you save money, which can be paid towards your credit card debt.

 Do not plan any vacations and travel for now.
-Put each and every dollar towards your debt repayment.
+Put every dollar towards your debt repayment.

 5. Track your spending

 At this point, your main goal should be to free some money to pay back this high-interest debt.
-If you can free even a few dollars each month, it would be helpful in paying off some of the money.
+If you can free even a few dollars each month, it would help pay off some of the money.
 Tracking your spending gives you some insights into your spending habits.
 When you know where your money is going, it becomes easy for you to cut your expenses.

-Any expense which is not a need could be controlled.
-You may feel like your outings and entertainment is reduced, but remember, it is for a shorter period of time.
-You will be able to enjoy your life fully when you have cleared all your bad debt.
+Any expense that is not a need could be controlled.
+You may feel like your outings and entertainment is reduced, but remember, it is for a shorter period.
+You will be able to enjoy your life fully when you have cleared all your bad debts.

 How to grow your wealth by tracking your expenses